 Orphaned and homesick, Sixteen-year-old Seol has been indentured to the police bureau and made into a damo, a female officer/servant girl, where she is tasked with assisting the well-respected Inspector Han in an investigation involving a murdered noblewoman.
 As they delve deeper into the dead woman's secrets.
 Seol and Han form an unlikely friendship with one another, but this loyalty is put to the test when he becomes the main suspect for the murder, with Seol becoming the only one capable of discovering what happened on that fateful night.
 But in a land where silence and obedience are valued above all else, curiosity can be deadly.

-Released on April 21st, 2020, The Silence Of Bones is a YA historical mystery novel and the debut of author June Hur, and is set to be the first in a series of novels set throughout Korean History.
-The next two novels, The Forest Of Stolen Girls, and The Red Palace are set for release in 2021 and 2022 respectively.
+Released on April 21st, 2020, The Silence Of Bones is a YA historical mystery novel and the debut of author June Hur, and is the first in a series of novels set throughout Korean History.
+The next two novels, The Forest Of Stolen Girls, and The Red Palace, were released in 2021 and 2022 respectively.

 This novel has examples of the following tropes:

 - Bittersweet Ending: The investigation is resolved with Officer Shim Jaedeok being arrested for the murders of Lady O, Scholar Ahn, the shaman and his own mother, with Woorim being saved.
 However, Inspector Han ends up dying from his wounds, with Lady Kang being executed for being Catholic.
 Seol is sent home to live with her sister but finds life in the country not what she had hoped for, and is asked to come back to the capital to join the Bureau once more.